Serving our New Jersey Community with Revision Spine Surgery

 The team at the Center for the Functional Restoration of the Spine will first determine the cause of your ongoing pain.
 They review your medical history, including the information from your prior surgery, perform a thorough exam, and may order more diagnostic imaging.

 The procedure each person has during revision spine surgery depends on their unique underlying problem and overall health care needs.

 The team may remove and replace instrumentation or repair a failed spinal fusion.
 They also perform a wide range of possible procedures during revision surgery, including spinal decompression, disc replacement, and vertebral body replacement.

-If you still have back pain several months after spine surgery, you can get the help you need at the Center for the Functional Restoration of the Spine.
-Call or schedule an appointment online today.
+If you still have back pain several months after a previous spine surgery, you can get the help you need at the Center for the Functional Restoration of the Spine.
+Call us or schedule an appointment online today.